xdmushui/partner-center-sdk/develop/get-order-provisioning-status.md

 ## C\#

 To get the provisioning status of an order, begin by using the [**IAggregatePartner.Customers.ById**](/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer ID to identify the customer.
-Then, get an interface to subscription operations by calling the [**Subscriptions.ById**](/dotnet/api/microsoft.store.partnercenter.customerusers.icustomerusercollection.byid) method with the subscription ID.
-Next, use the [**ProvisioningStatus**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscription.provisioningstatus) property to obtain an interface to the current subscription's provisioning status operations, and then call the [**Get**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscriptionprovisioningstatus.get) or [**GetAsync**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscriptionprovisioningstatus.getasync) method to retrieve the [**SubscriptionProvisioningStatus**](/dotnet/api/microsoft.store.partnercenter.models.subscriptions.subscriptionprovisioningstatus) object.
+Then, get an interface to order operations by calling the [**Orders.ById**](/dotnet/api/microsoft.store.partnercenter.customerusers.icustomerusercollection.byid) method with the order ID.
+Next, use the [**ProvisioningStatus**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscription.provisioningstatus) property to obtain an interface to the current subscription's provisioning status operations, and then call the [**Get**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscriptionprovisioningstatus.get) or [**GetAsync**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscriptionprovisioningstatus.getasync) method to retrieve the [**OrderLineItemProvisioningStatus**](/dotnet/api/microsoft.store.partnercenter.models.subscriptions.subscriptionprovisioningstatus) object.

 ``` csharp
 // IAggregatePartner partnerOperations.